-WASHINGTON, DC – The American Television Alliance (ATVA) released the following statement in response to the House Energy and Commerce Committee’s failure to a ...
+WASHINGTON, DC – The American Television Alliance (ATVA) today released the following statement in response to the Federal Communications Commission’s decision ...

 Broadcasters often unilaterally remove their channels from TV lineups, blacking out content from cable and satellite subscribers.
 Broadcasters then hold their channels for ransom until TV providers agree to pay more – the same channels that are available free over-the-air.
 These payments to broadcasters for “free” TV– so-called retrans fees – have soared in recent years, going from $200 million in 2006 to $11.7 billion in 2019 (an astounding 5,359 percent increase).
 Retrans fees are padding broadcasters’ bottom lines and costing customers billions more every year with no sign of stopping.
 Retrans fees are the fastest rising part of your monthly pay TV bill.